Christian theological training for any healthcare practitioner

 Benefits of the Program

 Participants who complete the program will receive the Certificate in Theology and Health Care as well as academic credit (six courses) that can be applied toward any master’s degree at Duke Divinity School.
-More importantly, they will have stepped back and critically assessed themselves and their contexts, discerning practical steps they can take to bring greater alignment between what they genuinely value and what they do each day.
+More importantly, you will gain skills as you reflect on how your Christian faith matters for your work in health care, discerning practical steps you can take to bring greater alignment between what you genuinely value and what you do each day.

 All applicants must apply for admission to Duke Divinity School through the online ChooseDuke portal.
 Once in the portal select the “Divinity non-degree” pathway.
 Please visit the divinity admissions page for more information on application requirements and deadlines.